openSUSE:Packaging Python

 $ osc commit

-It is always a good idea to review all the dependencies specified in the spec file accordingly to the upstream manifest and requirements, e.g. dropping the %{python_module devel} dependency in a case where the package does not compile anything, or adding python-setuptools if needed.
+It is always a good idea to review all the dependencies specified in the spec file accordingly to the upstream manifest and requirements, e.g. dropping the %{python_module devel} dependency in a case where the package does not compile anything, or adding %{python_module setuptools} if needed.

-Sometimes the test requirements are specified in upstream's setup.py as extra [test] or similar, which are converted to Recommends: python-foo tags by py2pack.
+Sometimes, the test requirements are specified in upstream's setup.py in an extra [test] section or similar, which are converted to Recommends: python-foo tags by py2pack.
 You need to change them to BuildRequires: %{python_module foo} to be able to actually run the tests at build time.

-Most of the time, we don't need static linters or code coverage tools despite specified upstream, such as mypy, coverage, pytest-cov, flake8, or black.
+Most of the time, we do not need static linters or code coverage tools despite being specified upstream, such as mypy, coverage, pytest-cov, flake8, or black.
 Just omit installing and running those.

 Finally, the package is tested (built locally), a .changes (package changelog) file is generated (with osc vc) and the result is sent back to the Build Service for public consumption.